 Ink level warnings and indicators provide estimates for planning purposes only.
 Consider getting replacement print cartridges when you receive a low-ink warning message.
 This avoids possible printing delays.
 You do not need to replace the print cartridges until print quality becomes unacceptable.

-For your US, European and UK HP Officejet Pro L7590 All-in-One series Printer you need HP 88 Black (or HP 88XL Black)and and 3 color cartridges: HP 88 Cyan, HP 88 Magenta and HP 88 Yellow (or the XL-versions).
+For your US, European and UK HP Officejet Pro L7590 All-in-One Printer you need HP 88 Black (or HP 88XL Black)and and 3 color cartridges: HP 88 Cyan, HP 88 Magenta and HP 88 Yellow (or the XL-versions).

 There are also Combo Packs (3 cartridges in one pack) available, like the HP 88XL Value Combo Pack Cyan Magenta and Yellow High Yield Original Ink.